There are so many reasons to visit Sri Lanka. It remains one of my favourite countries I have ever visited.

 Hoppers: These crepe-like bowls are a fantastic breakfast or street food.

-Roti with sambal: My food highlight was during a cooking lesson in a local village where we learned how to make this gorgeous dish, but it’s readily available throughout the country.
+Roti with sambal: My food highlight was during a cooking lesson in a local village where we learned how to make this gorgeous dish.
+But you’ll find it readily available throughout the country.

 Learning to cook roti with sambal in a local village